Noël Édouard, vicomte de Curières de Castelnau: Great War

-After Great War
+After the Great War

 He made a solemn entry into Colmar on 22 November 1918 during the celebrations for the town's liberation.
 On that occasion, the press around the world announced his elevation to the dignity of a marshal, but the government refused.
 However, public opinion demanded it, as was shown by the ovation that he received on 14 July 1919 when he marched on the Champs Élysées.
 As he passed, the crowd began to chant, "Maréchal!
 Maréchal!"
 It demanded for him to be elevated to the marshalate as Joffre, Foch and Pétain had been.
 Like the other great military leaders of the Great War, he was the object of many honours.
 In the city of Lyon, Mayor Édouard Herriot, although very anticlerical, welcomed him with a speech of rare emphasis and stated, "Your victory, your unique victory at the Grand Couronne will become classic like that of Thermopylae in the past.
 I compare you to that great leader, Turenne, whose figure shines in our History as one of the noblest, simplest and purest of our race and our time".'

 Castelnau entered Parliament in November 1919 as a deputy for Aveyron, within the majority right-wing Republican Federation (that Assembly was known as the Horizon Blue Chamber as so many deputies were military veterans).
 He was elected President of the Army Committee.
 In that capacity, he left his mark on the legislature by having an 18-month term of military service adopted on 23 April 1923.
 It was undoubtedly his active participation in political life that prompted the government of Aristide Briand and War Minister Louis Barthou to remove him from the new list of Marshals announced on 19 February 1921.
 Indeed, in the eyes of many parliamentarians, including Léon Blum, Castelnau was becoming more and more of a national leader.
-The blocking of Castlenau's promotion triggered a questioning of the government in the National Assembly.
+The blocking of Castelnau's promotion triggered a questioning of the government in the National Assembly.
 Despite a strong movement of public opinion, as shown by the poll carried out by the daily newspaper Le Journal in favour of his nomination, Castelnau was never made Marshal.
 Clemenceau himself was surprised: "I would have been neither surprised nor upset to see the name of General de Castelnau among the six Marshals of France.
 It is regrettable that he has been forgotten and it is to us and not to him that this oversight does the greatest harm"'.